bowmnath/cis-351-w22/activities/week-03-faster-adders.md

 1. Consider 3 sports: javelin, soccer, and baseball.
 Draw a circuit that determines whether a given sport requires a ball.
 This needs to occur in two steps:
-* Choose a representation for the foods that a circuit will understand.
+* Choose a representation for the sports that a circuit will understand.
 There is no single correct representation, though some might be easier to work with.
 * Draw the circuit.
 Writing a truth table first may be helpful.